 The models are ordered in descending terms based on their model size, meaning their quality is also descending from Pro to Dev to Schnell

 Pro has the highest quality of the three models and is also one of the best models in general.
-Even as of March 15, 2025, 7 months after Flux launched, Flux Pro ranks #2 in the AI image leaderboard on Artificial Analysis.
+After Flux launched, Flux Pro ranks #2 in the AI image leaderboard on Artificial Analysis.

 Dev and Schnell aren't too far behind however, ranking 37 points and 79 behind Pro, respectively.